 Our normal reservations on Shuttles taking a long time and making many stops don’t really apply in Vegas as we are quite happy visiting all the different hotels along the Strip.
 As long as we are on the Strip we are happy!
 And even the longest shuttle rides are pretty quick!

 The Deuce, unfortunately, doesn’t go as far as the Airport.
 So isn’t perfect.
 But it does go as far as the South Strip Transit Terminal where you can transfer to the 109 which takes you to the terminals.
-It’s all a bit of a faff when a cab is only $20, but if you have already been using the bus and have a pass it’s a good option, as its then technically free!
+It’s all a bit of a faff when a cab is only $25 and an Uber only $15, but if you have already been using the bus and have a pass it’s a good option, as it’s then technically free!
 Full info on this here.

 Prices are around $70 for a round trip in a Luxury Sedan or $129 for a Stretch (6seats)